terralang/terra/README.md

     var a : int[4] = {1,2,3,4}
     var b : vec(int,4) = {1,2,3,4}

 Since constructors like `{1,2}` are first-class values, they can appear anywhere a Terra expression can appear.
-This is in contrast to struct initializers in C, which can only appear in a declaration.
+This is in contrast to struct initializers in C, which can only appear in a struct declaration.

 ### Function Pointers ###